 - Monogamy changes from a moralistic, blanket prohibition on outside sex to a search for a deeper intimacy inside the marriage.

 - A vision of the relationship going forward includes negotiating a new commitment; hence a New Monogamy with contractual agreements.

 So my client, Diana, revealed she felt that she had no space of her own in the marriage.
 Her husband had a home office, but she had no comparable space for herself.
 Her dependence on him was all encompassing as he paid the bills, earned the money, and gave her a monthly allowance.
 She’d never been encouraged to or allowed to feel empowered and independent.
 As a result, she’d started rebelling against him like an adolescent against a strict parent, sneaking around having sexual encounters.

-After working with couples and individuals in Marriage Counseling for over 20 years with infidelity and affair recovery my belief is that even after the heart wrenching pain of an affair, we have the opportunity to help create new relationships with better communication, deeper intimacy, and realistic hope for moving forward.
+During the 25 years of providing Marriage Counseling with infidelity and affair recovery as my niche, my belief is that even after the heart wrenching pain of an affair, we have the opportunity to help create new relationships with better communication, deeper intimacy, and realistic hope for moving forward.